SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/admin.editInfo.md

 # System

+> [!NOTE]
-**Note:** If this option is not visible, that means you have insufficient rights for this function.
+> If this option is not visible, that means you have insufficient rights for this function.
 Contact your system administrator for more information.

 The **System** screen is used to configure some of the key characteristics of SuperOffice Service.